BluDolphin/Video-Downloader/README.md

 A very simple program to automatically download Music, videos and playlists from a wide range of websites.

 # Dependencies
-To use the source code for the GUI program, the packages "yt_dlp", "pillow", "flet", and "bs4" will need to be installed via pip.
+To use the source code for the GUI program, the packages "yt_dlp", "pillow", "flet", "moviepy", and "bs4" will need to be installed via pip.

-This can be done by using `pip install yt_dlp pillow flet bs4` in the terminal.
+This can be done by using `pip install yt_dlp pillow flet moviepy bs4` in the terminal.
 The "flet" package also requires additional dependancys for Linux, these can be found on their website [here](https://flet.dev/docs/publish/linux#prerequisites)

-To download videos ffmpeg will need to be downloaded.
-This can be done by running `pip install ffmpeg-python` or by installing it from the official website.
+Downloading videos will be slower if ffmpeg is not installed, however you can still download videos without it. to install ffmpeg you can run `pip install ffmpeg-python` or by installing it from the official website.

 ## Legacy program (CLI)